 Landlord Service Options

-This is our entry level service and includes the key steps needed to find a tenant and to start a tenancy.
+This includes the key steps needed to find a tenant and to start a tenancy.
 The day to day management of the property and tenant is then down to you.
+The fee is fixed no matter what the monthly rent, so a property with a monthly rent of £750 and a property with a monthly rent of £1000 both incur the same low fixed fee of £630 including VAT

 The service includes:

-- Marketing your property on the major portals including Rightmove and Zoopla.
+- Marketing your property on the major portals including Rightmove, Zoopla and OnTheMarket.
 Promoting the property on the Bardens website and on social media.

 - Agent accompanied viewings

-- Protecting the deposit in the Deposit Protection Scheme (DPS) **
+- Protecting the deposit in a government scheme like the Deposit Protection Service.

 The service includes: